ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 3.1 List of Registrations (WIP) [**[↑]**](#table-of-content)
 ## 3.2 Registration Packet Upload [**[↑]**](#table-of-content)

-#### A. View the packets first, select which ones to upload, and then initiate the packet to upload
+#### A. Upload the packet
-1. Once the Registration Officer selects the “Upload Packets” option, a list of packets are displayed.
+1. The Registration Officer views a list of packets.
-1. Each packet has a check box for selection and has an option to “Select All” and “Deselect All” the packets.
+1. The Registration Officer may opt to upload one or multiple packets from a list of packets.
-1. After the Registration Officer selects the packet, he/she can upload the selected packet to server.
+1. After the Registration Officer selects the packet/s, he/she can upload the selected packet/s to server.

-   NOTE: If any packets are selected, the ‘Export’ option gets disable because the selection of packets is applicable only for ‘Upload’ and not for the ‘Export’ feature.
+   NOTE: The system doesn't allow Registration Officer to export the packet, if he/she selects any packets to upload.

 #### B. Push those packets that are marked 'Resend' to the server